mi-doc/emarket/README.md

     - Viewing list of user's orders with their statuses
 - Registered users are able to write comments on products and reply to other users
 - Contacts page with the possibility to send an email to admins

+###### Admin panel
+- Standatd django admin panel
+- Improved product admin page with the ability to see and modify specs, description, images, comments, discount and other data of a product on a single page

 ###### API
 - Allows requesting product list with pre-selected parameters to show